 If you have children, then this can add to your stress exponentially.
 Not only are you dealing with your own life, but you also need to take into consideration that their routines are kept, their health issues addressed and all of the many other areas that come with this (including homeschooling!).
 But as many people tend to put self-care as a lower priority of their own long list of to-do's, this also can be the case for our children's needs.

 Our children will mirror a lot of our own tendencies and behaviours, which makes sense because this is what they see - at this stage, we are their biggest role models and influencers in their lives.
 So if we tend to worry about everything, it's not surprising that they will too.
 After all, you only know what you know.
 This isn't even going down to the energetic level of how your energy influences your surroundings and vice versa - but for this article, we will just focus on the external and 'seeable'.

 So how can you tell if your child is stressed?

-2. Trouble sleeping – this may include disrupted sleep, bedwetting, nightmares and insomnia.
-Again, it’s important to get into a good bedtime routine where there is sufficient downtime.
+This may include disrupted sleep, bedwetting, nightmares and insomnia.
+Again, it's important to get into a good bedtime routine where there is sufficient downtime.
 Television, gadgets and video games are a definite no and should be limited throughout the day.
-Especially if your child is of school-age and doing class lessons on the computer, it’s so crucial that they get enough exercise and time outside when possible.
-If you’re working, then try to schedule in a short walk outside after a quick lunch together – this will benefit the both of you and also allow for some valuable bonding time.
+Especially if your child is of school age and doing class lessons on the computer, it's so crucial that they get enough exercise and time outside when possible.
+If you're working, then try to schedule a short walk outside after a quick lunch together - this will benefit both of you and also allow for some valuable bonding time.